hiroki-chen/NeoOS/README.md

 ## Apple Filesystem Support for Linux

 Additionally, you can install `mkfs.apfs` via this link: <https://github.com/linux-apfs/linux-apfs-rw.git>.
 This allows one to create an APFS filesystem image on Linux platforms.
-For example, you can createa an image `apfs.img` by
+For example, you can create an image `apfs.img` by

 ```sh
 $ dd if=/dev/zero bs=1M count=400 > apfs.img